 Learning & Teaching conference on the New Normal and Collaborative Student Learning

 We are pleased to invite you to the 2021 SOAS University of London Learning & Teaching conference on the New Normal and Collaborative Student Learning.
-This conference will be hosted virtually (entirely online), week commencing 22nd November, over two days.
+Dates: TBC

-The call for proposals is now open, and we invite Higher Education Teaching, Research, professional services staff, and students (all levels of study) to submit a proposal by the deadline on Wednesday 30th June 23:59.
+The call for proposals is now open, and we invite higher education teaching, research, professional services staff, and students (all levels of study) to submit a proposal by the deadline: TBC

 - Lessons Learned